 For over 15 years Philip has provided specialist corporate finance advice to growing businesses across a broad range of clients and sectors.
 He has advised both private and public organisations on an array of transactions including significant fundraisings, corporate mergers and acquisitions together with the delivery of key strategic guidance; this extends to the management and development of investments held under an associated private equity fund, PHD Equity Partners.

-Philip is a member of the ICAEW having trained and qualified as a chartered accountant with KPMG in Liverpool.
+Philip is a member of the Institute of Chartered Accountants in England and Wales (ICAEW) having trained and qualified as a chartered accountant with KPMG in Liverpool.
 He worked across KPMG’s Liverpool and Manchester offices for 10 years prior to joining Dow Schofield Watts.
 He is also a Member of the Chartered Institute for Securities and Investment.